danpoynor/sql-library-book-manager/README.md

 ## Reset Database

-After testing and debugging, you can reset the database by running the following command:
+After creating, updating, or deleting entries, you can reset the database if needed by running the following command:

 ```bash
 npm run db:reset
 ```

-This will run scripts located in `db/migrations` to recreate the `Authors`, `Genres`, and `Books` tables then populate them with the default data from `db/seeders`.
+This will run scripts located in `db/migrations` to recreate `Authors`, `Genres`, and `Books` tables in the database then populate them with the default data from `db/seeders`.

 ---